 What are permissions in AODocs?

-In AODocs, permissions are applied at the document level:
+In AODocs, permissions control who can access and modify your documents.
+They are applied at the document level.

-• each document of a library can have different permissions
+• Each document in a library can have unique permissions.

 There are four kinds of permissions in AODocs: